daczarne/codestackr_css_tutorial/README.md

 - HTML color names: some colors have names like `black`, `white`, `blue`, etc. There's over 140 defined HTML colors.
 You can find a complete list of HTML color names [here](https://www.codestackr.com/blog/html-color-names/).

 - HEX values: this are 3 or 6 digit long alphanumerical combinations that represent hexadecimal numbers prefixed by a `#` sign.
+In general we need to use the complete 6 digits of a HEX value, but if all 6 digits are the same, CSS will let us use 3 instead.
+So, `#ffffff` becomes `#fff`.

 - rgb/rgba: *rgb* stands for `red, green and blue`.
 Here we specify the amound of each color that our color should take in a 0 to 255 scale.
 So, for example, `red = rgb(255, 0, 0)`, or `white = rgb(255, 255, 255)`. *rgba* is similar but adds the *alpha* value or transparency value for our color.
 Alpha ranges from 0 to 1 where 0 is complete transparency and 1 if total opacity.